Judge Sullivan appoints third party to 'present arguments' against Flynn, consider holding him in contempt

 D.C.
 District Court Judge Emmet Sullivan issued a head-turning order Wednesday that appointed a third party "to present arguments in opposition to the government's motion to dismiss" the case against Michael Flynn -- and to consider whether the court should hold Flynn in contempt for perjury.

-The precise reasons for the charge were not clear in Sullivan's order.
+The precise reasons for the perjury review were not clear in Sullivan's order.
 Last year, Flynn abruptly abandoned his plan to provide testimony against a former associate, after admitting that he had lied on federal forms required under the Foreign Agents Registration Act (FARA).
 Flynn has said he received constitutionanlly inadequate legal advice.

 Although Flynn was never charged with the FARA violations, he admitted to making “materially false statements and omissions” concerning his work in Turkey.
 Flynn ultimately pleaded guilty to one count of lying to FBI agents in the White House in January 2017 as his legal bills mounted, leading him to sell his home.

-Sullivan appointed John Gleeson, a retired New York federal district court judge, as an amicus curiae just a day after he issued an order indicating he'll soon accept "amicus curiae," or "friend of the court" submissions in the case -- drawing immediate scrutiny and a planned ethics complaint against Sullivan, who had previously refused to hear amicus briefs in the case.
+Sullivan specifically appointed John Gleeson, a retired New York federal district court judge, as an "amicus curiae," or friend of the court.
+Gleeson is now a partner at the international law firm Debevoise & Plimpton.
+The unexpected move came just a day after Sullivan issued an order indicating he'll soon accept "amicus" submissions in the case -- drawing immediate scrutiny and a planned ethics complaint against Sullivan, who had previously refused to hear amicus briefs in the case.

 Sullivan said he anticipated that "individuals and organizations" will file briefs "for the benefit of the court," as he prepares to rule on the government's motion to dismiss the case, citing a mountain of previously undisclosed exculpatory evidence.
 Among those unearthed materials was a handwritten note from a top FBI official debating whether the bureau's goal in pursuing Flynn was to "get him fired."

-"Judge Sullivan, who denied leave to file amicus briefs when he knew third parties would have spoken favorably of Flynn, now solicits briefs critical of Flynn," independent journalist Michael Cernovich wrote on Twitter Tuesday evening.
+"Judge Sullivan, who denied leave to file amicus briefs when he knew third parties would have spoken favorably of Flynn, now solicits briefs critical of Flynn," independent journalist and attorney Michael Cernovich wrote on Twitter Tuesday evening.
 "This is a violation of the judicial oath and applicable ethical rules.
 We will be filing a complaint against Sullivan."

+Cernovich cited D.C. appellate precedent as precluding Sullivan from keeping the case alive, in defiance of the wishes of both the prosecution and defense, given that there has been no final judgment or sentencing.

+Without a live "case or controversy," federal judges cannot exercise jurisdiction, according to the Case or Controversy Clause of Article III of the United States Constitution.
+The provision prevents judges from issuing advisory opinions, or acting on a matter that is not the subject of an ongoing dispute.

+Will Chamberlain, a lawyer and the editor-in-chief of Human Events, separately noted that case law in the circuit generally prohibits trial court judges from second-guessing the government's decision not to prosecute a defendant.

-Sullivan had previously held in the Flynn case that "[o]ptions exist for a private citizen to express his views about matters of public interest, but the Court's docket is not an available option."
+Indeed, Sullivan himself had previously held in the Flynn case that "[o]ptions exist for a private citizen to express his views about matters of public interest, but the Court's docket is not an available option."

-Will Chamberlain, a lawyer and the editor-in-chief of Human Events, noted that case law in the circuit generally prohibits trial court judges from second-guessing the government's decision not to prosecute a defendant.

 Flynn's legal team indicated in a filing Tuesday that a sealed amicus brief has already been submitted by a left-wing group known as the "Watergate Prosecutors," urging Sullivan not to toss out Flynn's guilty plea despite the Justice Department's request.
 That group was featured in an October 2019 Washington Post opinion piece, and listed Jill Wine-Banks -- who previously advanced unsubstantiated collusion theories involving the Trump campaign and Russia -- as one of its members.